April 11 - 17, 2026

 Roland is a lecturer at the University of Applied Sciences Western Switzerland, teaching courses on networks, Java, cybersecurity, and fuzzing.
 He previously spent seven years as a security researcher with Kaspersky ICS CERT in Geneva, collaborating with the Moscow-based team.
 Roland co-founded Winsl0w.io, an educational cybersecurity initiative.
 He holds a master’s degree in legal aspects, cybercrime, and information security from the University of Lausanne, with a focus on mobile forensics.

-• Sergey Anufrienko
+• Sergey Temnikov

 • Ilya Pugachev